4/6/2022 Darrington Collaborative Virtual Public Meeting

 providing revenue for aquatic restoration projects.
 For more information on the Segelsen unit click here.

 Potential Aquatic Restoration Project- Clear Creek Road

-the surfacing.
+surfacing.
 The general goal is to bring this National Forest Road up to the standards.
-Overall goal is to minimize potential road system impacts on Clear Creek and restore natural
+The overall goal is to minimize potential road system impacts on Clear Creek and restore natural

 water flows.
 Clear Creek Road accesses several popular rock climbing areas (Witch Doctor Wall, Exfoliation Dome, Green Giant Buttress and practice routes), 3 different hiking destinations (Squire